 Another evaluation criterion in a spatial prediction is the spatial distribution of the cross-validation residuals.
-The sp package provides a nice
+This can be visualized by a bubble plot: the symbol size is proportional to the absolute value, and the sign is shown by a colour.

-TASK 106 : Display bubble plots of the OK and KED (flood frequency and distance interaction) cross-validations.
+TASK 113: Display bubble plots of the OK and KED (flood frequency and distance interaction) cross-validations.